-Life Group Leaders are selected by the Campus Pastor to provide assistance and leadership to the student body.
-They meet with the Campus Pastor once per week for instruction, prayer, and discussion.
+Life Group Leaders are selected by the Student Life Coordinator to provide assistance and leadership to the student body.
+They meet with the Coordinator once per month for instruction, prayer, and discussion.
 Life Group Leaders lead the monthly Life Groups to help ensure that students have social connections, maintain a strong spiritual life, and are accountable to others.
+They also assist Northpoint in caring for incoming students during the summer months.